lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

     <port type="output" prefix="string" size="int"/>
   </circuit_model>

 .. note::  The circuit designs of SRAMs are highly dependent on the technology node and well optimized by engineers.
-Therefore, FPGA-SPICE requires users to provide their customized SRAM SPICE netlists.
+Therefore, FPGA-SPICE requires users to provide their customized SRAM SPICE/Verilog netlists.
 A sample SPICE netlist of SRAM can be found in the directory SpiceNetlists in the released package.
 FPGA-SPICE assumes that all the LUTs and MUXes employ the SRAM circuit design.
 Therefore, currently only one SRAM type is allowed to be defined.

 .. note:: The information of input and output buffer should be clearly specified according to the customized SPICE netlist!
 The existence of input/output buffers will influence the decision in creating testbenches, which may leads to larger errors in power analysis.